openshift/source-to-image/README.md

 1. Simplify the process of application source + builder image -> usable image for most use cases (the 80%)
-1. Define and implement a workflow for incremental build that eventually uses only docker primitives
+1. Define and implement a workflow for incremental builds that eventually uses only Docker primitives
-1. Develop tooling that can assist in verifying that two different builder images result in the same "docker run" outcome for the same input
+1. Develop tooling that can assist in verifying that two different builder images result in the same `docker run` outcome for the same input
-1. Use native docker primitives to accomplish this - map out useful improvements to docker that benefit all image builders
+1. Use native Docker primitives to accomplish this - map out useful improvements to Docker that benefit all image builders

 # Anatomy of a builder image

-Creating builder images is easy. `sti` expects you to supply the following scripts to use with an
+Creating builder images is easy. `sti` looks for you to supply the following scripts to use with an
 image:

 1. `assemble` - builds and/or deploys the source